kahnvex/slugnet/docs-src/layers.rst

 In this section, we will cover all relevant layers implemented by Slugnet, and their specific use cases.
-This includes convolutional neural networks and layers  associated with them.
+This includes convolutional deep networks and layers  associated with them.

-Fully Connected Neural Networks
+Fully Connected Deep Networks
 -------------------------------

-Slugnet implements fully connected neural networks via the :code:`Dense` layer.
+Slugnet implements fully connected deep networks via the :code:`Dense` layer.
 When operating in feedforward mode, the dense layer computes the following term